NTKHarry/MediaEval2025_NewsImage/README.md

 [group_name] / [approach_name] / [image_id] + _ + [group_name] + _ + [approach_name].png

 Your shubmission should include as **many** image recommendations for the list of requested article IDs as possible.
-The article pool relevant for this final evaluation will be communicated separately (see deadlines below).

 Example submission for the group 'UnstableOsmosis':